bmentges/brainiak_api/docs/source/services/stored_query/stored_query.rst

   }

 The result can be navigated using :doc:`/services/pagination`.
-If the given client_id is not found the request is invalid and will be rejected with HTTPstatus code 404.
+If the given client_id is not found the request is invalid and will be rejected with HTTPstatus code ``404``.

-Retrieving a query definition
+Retrieving a specific query definition
 -----------------------------

-To retrieve a specific query definition, registered with my_client_id:
+To retrieve a specific query definition, registered with my_query_id:

 .. code-block:: bash

-  $ curl -s -X GET '/_query/my_query_id' -H "X-Brainiak-Client-Id: my_client_id"
+  $ curl -s -X GET '/_query/my_query_id'

+.. -H "X-Brainiak-Client-Id: my_client_id"

-The response is the same json object that was used to register the query.
+The response is the same JSON object that was used to register the query.

 .. code-block:: json